 Resolving Disagreements

-Disagreements within the blockchain community regarding the direction of a project often lead to forks.
-These conflicts can stem from differing opinions on technical approaches, governance models, or the overall vision for the project.
+Disagreements within the blockchain community about the direction of a project often end in forks.
+These conflicts can come from differing opinions on technical approaches, governance models, or the overall vision for the project.
+When consensus breaks down, a fork lets each faction pursue its own path independently.
+Ethereum and Ethereum Classic are the clearest example of this.
+The community split after failing to agree on how to handle the DAO hack, and each group went on to build something different.

 Security Enhancements